Skip to contents

 Reading the plot

 Calling plot(result) lays out one panel per child result (cluster t-map with FWE-significant contours; bootstrap dissimilarity histograms).
 To plot one panel at a time, call plot(result$results$cluster_test) or plot(result$results$dissimilarity) directly.
-Colour convention on the cluster panel matches the rest of the package: blue = condition A larger; red = condition B larger; black contours bound FWE-significant clusters.
+Color convention on the cluster panel matches the rest of the package: blue = condition A larger; red = condition B larger; black contours bound FWE-significant clusters.

 Reliability metrics expect raw masks